 The Medieval Individual

-The study of the individual, as understood in the Medieval era, is a topic dense enough to merit its own book (and indeed, it has).
-Some would argue that the conception of a Medieval individual is an oxymoron—that the individual did not develop until at least the Renaissance.
-Perhaps this is true given some definitions of the individual, but I am the version that I am referring to is significantly different from our modern understanding of the individual person.
-As I will explain more in-depth shortly, it necessarily includes navigation, group membership, and a lack of identity.
-While a full analysis of the specifics of such an understanding is well beyond the scope of this paper, my own work would not be complete without some time spent clarifying the similarities and differences between the Medieval conception and our own.
+Some would argue that the conception of a medieval individual is an oxymoron—that the individual did not develop until at least the Renaissance.
+Perhaps this is true given some definitions of the individual, but the version that I am referring to is significantly different from our modern understanding of the individual person.
+As I will explain more in-depth shortly, it necessarily includes navigation, group membership, and an initial lack of identity.
+While a full analysis of the specifics of such an understanding is well beyond the scope of this paper, my own work would not be complete without some time spent clarifying the similarities and differences between the medieval conception and our own.
 This will then set the foundation for better understanding Sir Tristram’s experience as an atypically inwardly-focused knight, as well as what his experiences indicate about the Round Table as a whole.

-To begin, one must clarify what would fit within the category of “individual” for the Medieval man.
-We can certainly find evidence of where it is not: in Ancient Greece, for example, Aristotle identifies the polis, or the city, as the foundation for understanding right living.
+To begin, one must clarify what would fit within the category of “individual” for the medieval man.
+We can certainly find evidence of where it is not: in ancient Greece, for example, Aristotle identifies the polis, or the city, as the foundation for understanding right living.
 In his introduction to The Discovery of the Individual, 1050-1200, Colin Morris asserts that Hellenistic philosophy can be difficult for the modern reader to grasp due to the fact that ancient Greece had “no equivalent to our concept ‘person’ while [Hellenistic philosophers’] vocabulary was rich in words that express community of being” (Morris, 2).
-Often, the Renaissance holds the status of being the time in which the first glimpse of modern personhood begins to come into focus; Jacob Burckhardt, John Martin, and William Ceferro are just a few who identify the Renaissance through such a lens.
-Burckhardt even gives arguments for why the Medieval era could not hold such a position:
+Often, the Renaissance holds the status of being the time in which the first glimpse of modern personhood begins to come into focus; Jacob Burckhardt, John Martin, and William Caferro are just a few who identify the Renaissance through such a lens.
+Burckhardt even gives arguments for why the medieval era could not hold such a position:

 In the Middle Ages both sides of human consciousness —that which was turned within as that which was turned without— lay dreaming or half-awake beneath a common veil.
 The veil was woven of faith, illusion and childish prepossession, through which the world and history were seen clad in strange hues.
 Man was conscious of himself only as member of a race, people, party, family, or corporation—only through some general category.
 (Burckhardt, 1860).